Saturable absorption in defect-rich diamond nanophotonics: Observation of saturable absorption in dense-NV diamond

 Applying a two-level saturable absorber model to the observed nonlinearities enables extraction of key characteristics of the defect absorbers.
 In a cavity, the energy loss rate due to material absorption is proportional to the absorption coefficient, $\alpha$~\cite{Saleh2019}:

-where $v_{\text{g}}$ and $ n_{\text{g}}$ are the group velocity and group index of the mode, respectively, and the approximation holds in the weak dispersion limit~\cite{Saleh2019}.
-Absorption by an ensemble of two-level systems is proportional to the absorber density, $M$, and the frequency-dependent absorption cross-section, $\sigma_{\omega}$, and can saturate at high intensities due to population inversion (\Cref{fig:fittedSaturationValues}~(a))\,\cite{Boyd2008}:
+where $v_{\text{g}}$ and $ n_{\text{g}}$ are the group velocity and group index of the mode, respectively, $c$ is the speed of light in vacuum, and the approximation holds in the weak dispersion limit~\cite{Saleh2019}.
+Absorption by an ensemble of two-level systems is proportional to the absorber density, $M$, and the frequency-dependent absorption cross-section, $\sigma_{\omega}$, and can saturate at high intensities due to population inversion (\Cref{fig:fig5_fittedSaturationValues}~(a))\,\cite{Boyd2008}:

 where $I_{\text{sat}}= \hbar\omega/\sigma_\omega\tau$ is the saturation intensity and $\tau$ is the lifetime of the excited state.
-Combining \Cref{eq:nonlinearCavityLoss,eq:kappaAbstoAbsCoeff,eq:absorptionCoeff} yields an intensity- and frequency-dependent expression for $\kappa_{\text{c}}$:
+Combining \Cref{eq:nonlinearCavityLoss,eq:kappaAbstoAbsCoeff,eq:absorptionCoeff} yields an intensity- and frequency-dependent expression for $\kappa_{\text{cav}}$:

 where $\alpha_0 = M\sigma_{\omega}$ is the linear absorption coefficient.
-Equation \ref{eq:fitSatAbs} is used to fit the data shown in \Cref{fig:Saturation}, yielding wavelength-dependent absorption coefficients and saturation intensities.
-These extracted parameters are presented in \Cref{fig:fittedSaturationValues}~(b) and summarized in \Cref{tab:results}.
-Further details on the saturable absorber model can be found in Appendix \ref{sec:DeriveSatAbs}.
+Equation \ref{eq:fitSatAbs} is used to fit the data shown in \Cref{fig:fig4__Saturation}, yielding wavelength-dependent absorption coefficients and saturation intensities.
+Uncertainty in these extracted values incorporates uncertainty in the cavity parameters, the cavity geometry, and input power; however, the use of the cavity does not allow us to explore any polarization dependence of the absorption.
+These extracted parameters, of which only those at 1047\,nm were obtained with aid from optical amplification, are presented in \Cref{fig:fig5_fittedSaturationValues}~(b) and summarized in \Cref{tab:results}.
+Further details on the saturable absorber model and the extraction of parameter uncertainty can be found in Appendices \ref{sec:DeriveSatAbs} and \ref{sec:uncertainty}, respectively.

-We primarily attribute the saturable absorption to a hydrogen-based defect~\cite{Fuchs1995}, although the $\text{N}_2\text{V}^-$~\cite{Talik2026} or other defects may also play a role.
-A variety of known hydrogen-based defects can be found in diamond\,\cite{Fuchs1995,Glover:2003}; however, neither the density nor the exact composition of the one likely responsible for the observed saturable absorption is known.
-The defect predominantly occurs in diamond grown using chemical vapour deposition\,\cite{Fuchs1995,Inyushkin2023} and was recently observed in a study of the same diamond material employed here\,\cite{Younesi:2025,ElementSix2021}.
+We note that the observation of saturable absorption is not limited to the cavity studied here, as we observe power-dependent cavity loss in other cavities with different radii on the same chip.
+We do not include those results due to the experimental and simulation overhead required to extract the saturation intensity.